marschall/hibernate-batch-sequence-generator/README.md

 A batch sequence generator for Hibernate that uses [recursive queries](https://en.wikipedia.org/wiki/Hierarchical_and_recursive_queries_in_SQL) to preallocate multiple values in a single database access.

+The code is also present in [Hibernate Types](https://github.com/vladmihalcea/hibernate-types) starting with version 2.13.1.

 ```xml
 <dependency>